 Symptoms are variable and depend on the specific hormone deficiency, the age of disease onset, the rate at which hypopituitarism develops, and the underlying cause of hypopituitarism.

-- During adulthood: usually asymptomatic; subtle findings include weight gain, weakness, and depression
+- Subtle findings include weight gain, weakness, and depression.

 - FSH/LH deficiency

 - TSH deficiency: weight gain, cold intolerance, lethargy, constipation, dry skin (see “ ”)